 University of Pennsylvania’s

-IMPORTANT: Student Registration begins Sunday, September 6th at 7:00 PM ET; carefully review this page and the several steps required to update and/or set up your Handshake account properly, so that you may participate!
+IMPORTANT: Student Registration begins approximately two weeks before the event date; carefully review this page and the several steps required to update and/or set up your Handshake account properly, so that you may participate!

 What students/applicants should know about the event and how it will work:

-2. When you register for the events (you must register separately for each day, and best practices are outlined in the section below), you’ll see 2 types of engagement offered by each organization – 30-minute group information sessions and 10-minute, one-to-one video meetings with company representatives for which you qualify; note that employers set their own requirements and arrange their schedule independently; their choices are not controlled nor can be adjusted by Penn Career Services.
+2. When you register for the event, you’ll see 2 types of engagement offered by each organization – 30-minute group information sessions and 10-minute, one-to-one video meetings with company representatives for which you qualify; note that employers set their own requirements and arrange their schedule independently; their choices are not controlled nor can be adjusted by Penn Career Services.

 3. One-to-one meetings (10 minutes each) are limited by the number of representatives each organization chooses to have for their booth, and again participation is limited to students that meet each organization’s pre-set criteria; sign-ups are first-come, first-served.